ava-labs/avalanche-docs/docs/reference/avalanchego/info-api.md

 - `nodePOP` is this node's BLS key and proof of possession.
 Nodes must register a BLS key to act as a validator on the Primary Network.
 Your node's POP is logged on startup and is accessible over the [info.getNodeID](/reference/avalanchego/info-api#infogetnodeid) endpoint.
+  - `publicKey` is the 48 byte hex representation of the BLS key.
+  - `proofOfPossession` is the 96 byte hex representation of the BLS signature.
 **Example Call:**

 ```sh